-One of the least travelled destinations in Asia, Timor-Leste (also known as East Timor) is a must-visit for travellers who prefer the offbeat.
+One of the least traveled destinations in Asia, Timor-Leste (also known as East Timor) is a must-visit for travelers who prefer the offbeat.
 Diving from some of the best reefs in the world, climbing misty mountains, hiking through jungles, exploring age-old village traditions – you can do all this and more in this pristine country.

 Mass tourism is yet to touch this country, so a trip here would be like a breath of fresh air to you.
 The country lacks top-quality tourism infrastructure, but more than makes up for it with its stunning natural beauty.
 Spend some days here and get a feel of the country the way the locals do.

-Timor-Leste Travel Medical Insurance for International Travellers – FAQs
+Timor-Leste Travel Medical Insurance for International Travelers – FAQs